-Cavendish is a bustling summer destination, boasting the largest population on the Island during July and August.
-It was made famous by Lucy Maud Montgomery’s Anne of Green Gables stories and with many activities, scenic views and beautiful beaches, it’s PEI’s hotspot.
-Cavendish is centrally located on the North Shore of the Island, nestled between North Rustico and Stanley Bridge.
-Pristine Cavendish beach is at the gateway into the Prince Edward Island National Park which itself boasts panoramic views of the shoreline looking out into the Gulf of Saint Lawrence.
+Cavendish is a bustling summer destination on the Island with family-friendly attractions, beautiful beaches and scenic golf courses.
+It was made famous by Lucy Maud Montgomery’s Anne of Green Gables novels and is centrally located on the North Shore of the Island, nestled between North Rustico and Stanley Bridge.
+Pristine Cavendish Beach is at the gateway into the Prince Edward Island National Park which itself boasts panoramic views of the shoreline looking out into the Gulf of St. Lawrence.

 The Birthplace of Lucy Maud Montgomery

 In 1790, Cavendish was founded by Scottish immigrants as a small farming community.
 Cavendish was the inspiration for author Lucy Maud Montgomery’s famous ‘Anne of Green Gables’ novels.
 Montgomery was born nearby in New London and moved to Cavendish to be raised by her grandparents after the death of her mother.
 She frequently visited her cousins at Green Gables farm which inspired the creation of Anne of Green Gables.

 In the first half of the 20th century, Cavendish began to flourish as a tourism destination due to the popularity of L.M.
 Montgomery’s novels along with increased vehicle travel.
 In 1937, the Prince Edward Island National Park was opened with Cavendish Beach quickly becoming one of the most popular beaches.
 As tourism increased, the National Park created an 18-hole golf course Green Gables Golf Club and opened the Green Gables Heritage Place for tours.
 The second half of the 20th century saw motels, campgrounds, amusement parks, shops, and restaurants established throughout Cavendish.